fightforthefuture/battleforthenet-widget/README.md

 ![Modal](https://fightforthefuture.github.io/battleforthenet-widget/demos/modal.png)

 The modal animation will show up front-and-center on your page, prompting visitors to contact the FCC and Congress.
-To install, simply embed this code:
+To install, simply embed this code into your `HEAD` tag:

 ```html
 <script src="//fightforthefuture.github.io/battleforthenet-widget/widget.min.js"